 So, the answer to the question “Fact or Fiction?” is actually a “Fact and Fiction” answer.
 Does sugar cause cavities?
 Yes and no. It is the actual conversion of sugar into acid that causes the cavities, but you need the actual simple sugars in the mouth to start the conversion.

 Cavities are something that every parent tries to avoid with their children.
 Feeding them healthy foods and staying away from the foods mentioned above is the best way to prevent cavities.
 Teaching them to brush and floss after each meal is also necessary.
 Finally, make going to the dentist fun for your children so that they look forward to seeing their dentist every time.

 Call Edmond Dentist, Dr. Neely at (405) 302-0100 for an appointment.
-We serve patients from Oklahoma City, Edmond, and surrounding areas.
+We serve patients from Edmond OK and surrounding areas.

 - How to Take Care of Dental Veneers and Maintain Them - 04/24/2019

 - Top 6 Ways to Naturally Whiten Your Teeth at Home - 03/15/2019

 - Dental Flossing and Why You Should Make It A Habit - 12/14/2018